mer-hybris/hadk.sailfishos.org/repos.rst

     Qt 5 Platform Abstraction Plugin that allows fullscreen rendering to the Droid-based hardware abstraction.
 It utilizes libhybris and the Android hwcomposer module.

+**mer-kernel-check**
+    A script that checks if the kernel configuration is suitable for Sailfish OS.
+Some features must be enabled, as they are needed on Sailfish OS (e.g. to support ``systemd``), other features must be disabled, as they conflict with Sailfish OS (e.g. ``CONFIG_ANDROID_PARANOID_NETWORK``) at the moment.